-Large companies with more budget to allocate to website creation usually request a more comprehensive and customized design.
+Large companies with more budget for website creation usually request a more comprehensive and customized design.
 The cost of a standard website design that offers a more streamlined user experience usually ranges from $10,000 to $50,000.

 One of the most significant factors that tailor the price of your website is the underlying platform.
 There are various platforms to choose from, so your choice largely depends on your needs and your budget, of course.
 Each platform is different in terms of functionality and price.

-Smaller businesses tend to opt for templates and basic do-it-yourself builders such as Wix or Squarespace.
-Plans on Squarespace cost between $12 and $40 per month, while Wix charges between $13 and $39 per month, depending on the plan you sign up for.
+Smaller businesses tend to opt for templates and basic no-code platforms and website builders such as Wix or Squarespace.
+Plans on Squarespace cost between $16 and $49 per month, while Wix charges between $4.5 and $39 per month, depending on the plan you sign up for.

 While Wix also offers a free plan, it requires you to use their subdomain, which is a good deal for personal websites, but we wouldn’t recommend it for a company website.